Skip to main content

 Agent Monitor

-The Agents tab shows a live view of every AI agent currently connected to the platform’s MCP server, along with a streaming log of the tool calls each agent is making.
+The Agent Monitor lives on the MCP tab and shows a live view of every AI agent currently connected to the platform’s MCP server, along with a streaming log of the tool calls each agent is making.
+Both panes (Connections and Activity Log) are sized to fit the viewport on initial load and reflow when you resize the window — the visualization stays roughly the upper third and the log fills the rest, with its own internal scroll.
+A pop-out icon next to the title opens the same view in a separate browser window so you can park it on a second monitor while you work elsewhere in the UI.
 The visualization pane draws one icon per active MCP session on the right of the MCP server icon, connected by a line that pulses whenever a call is in flight.
 Idle sessions fade out automatically once they disconnect.
 Each agent label uses the most descriptive identifier available, in this order:

 1. The MCP clientInfo.name supplied during the client’s handshake (e.g. claude-ai, claude-code, cursor)